Collaborative exploration grants

-View the round 3 projects on the CEI interactive map.
+View project details on the CEI interactive map.

 How to access final reports and data

 Once projects are completed, companies submit a final report with data and analysis.
-After a time, these reports are made publicly available on QDEX Reports.
+After a time, these reports become open file and are made publicly available on the GSQ Open Data Portal.
 Read the timeline for release above.

 Collaborative drilling initiative

-You can access the exploration reports from our previous grants program, the Collaborative Drilling Initiative (CDI), on QDEX Reports.
+You can access the exploration reports from our previous grants program, the Collaborative Drilling Initiative (CDI), on the GSQ Open Data Portal.

 Maps of the projects that were supported under the program are available below for reference.